W. Birch & Son

 B.95.12

-Engraving with etching and watercolor on laid paper
+Engraving and etching with watercolor hand coloring on laid paper